 Contribute meaningful work to multiple fields of psychology while you explore and apply scientific methods to human development, social interactions, and behavioral relationships in an experimental psychology master’s degree targeted toward your career aspirations.

-In the experimental psychology master's degree, students are trained to apply scientific methods to basic psychological processes in perception, brain and behavior relationships, thinking, memory, learning, social interactions, human development and related areas.
-It is a broad and flexible program that provides a solid stepping-stone into careers or further study in psychology.
-A choice of tracks–in experimental psychology or engineering psychology–allows students to specialize their degree toward their career goals and aspirations.
+The experimental psychology master's degree is a broad and flexible program that provides a solid stepping-stone into careers or further study in psychology.
+A choice of tracks–in experimental psychology or engineering psychology–allows you to customize the program around your career goals and aspirations.

 In experimental psychology, students are trained to apply scientific methods to basic psychological processes in perception, brain and behavior relationships, thinking, memory, learning, social interactions, human development, and related areas.
 RIT's master's in experimental psychology builds on the strengths of faculty research and student interests in experimental psychology broadly defined.
 The program as a whole provides a foundation for further advanced academic study in human factors and/or experimental psychology.

 The experimental psychology track embraces the application of the scientific method to the study of behavior.
 Faculty are experts in a variety of fields including addiction, attention, cognition, development, evolutionary psychology, forensic psychology, perception, psychopathology, and social psychology, among others.

 The engineering psychology track examines human capabilities to sense, perceive, store, and process information and how these human factors impact interactions with technology.
 This knowledge is applied to the design, use, and maintenance of human-machine systems.
 Courses emphasize the role of human behavior and performance in both simple and complex human-machine systems.
-Students are trained in both research methods of experimental psychology and application of the results to contemporary problems in industry.
+Students are trained in both research methods of experimental psychology and the application of the results to contemporary problems in industry.
 This track prepares students to function as effective engineering psychologists in industrial, governmental, or consulting organizations.